atomashevic/transforEmotion/README.md

 setup_miniconda()
 ```

+> [!WARNING]
+> If you using [radian](https://github.com/randy3k/radian) console in VSCode or in a terminal emulator, you won't be able to set up the transforEmotion package.
+Radian is written in Python and (in most cases) already runs in your default Python environment.
+This prevents transforEmotion package from setting up the new virtual environment and installing the correct versions of necessary Python packages.
+Switch to default R console and everything should work fine.

 ## Text Example

 Next load some data with text for analysis.
 The example below uses item descriptions from the personality trait extraversion in the NEO-PI-R inventory found on the [IPIP](https://ipip.ori.org/newNEOFacetsKey.htm) website.